-• The VCBB asked members of the public and stakeholder organizations what important community locations were missing from and attract each of our underrepresented this list.
-Feedback highlighted how many communities.
-This is reflected in the fact community hubs are different in each town that several of the population-specific events that VCBB attended as a part of the and region of Vermont, and often they are private businesses.
-The suggestions stakeholder engagement process were held in parks across VT.
-In the warmer months, provided valuable input for understanding these are also frequently locations where how to get the word out about proposed broadband networks, new services available, community members gather for community and digital equity resources.
-The VCBB programs or concerts, which will also has decided to add houses of worship, attract members of Underrepresented correctional facilities and juvenile detention Communities. centers, public access television station • Public access television station facilities: facilities, and public outdoor spaces to the while not providers, these channels serve initial list of CAIs provided by NTIA (see as critical information-sharing channels, box).
+The VCBB asked members of the public and stakeholder organizations what important community locations were missing from this list.
+Feedback highlighted how many community hubs are different in each town and region of Vermont, and often they are private businesses.
+The suggestions provided valuable input for understanding how to get the word out about proposed broadband networks, new services available, and digital equity resources.
+The VCBB has decided to add houses of worship, correctional facilities and juvenile detention centers, public access television station facilities, and public outdoor spaces to the initial list of CAIs provided by NTIA (see box).

 - Houses of Worship: Houses of worship are places where members are from all walks of life, including BEAD's Underrepresented Communities.
 Additionally, in many communities across Vermont, houses of worship provide services to Vermonters, and particularly to low-income families and Vermonters experiencing housing insecurity, through soup kitchens/meals on wheels programs, charity shops for clothing and household items, and low-cost daycare programs. - Correctional facilities and juvenile detention centers: In order to close the digital divide for currently incarcerated Vermonters, VCBB must ensure that all of Vermont's correctional facilities have reliable, highcapacity broadband available.
 This will also allow these facilities to improve offerings for inmate education and workforce training. - Public outdoor spaces: Public outdoor spaces like community parks and gardens are frequent gathering places for Vermonters, including members of Underrepresented Communities.
-These are places without admission fees or membership requirements, meaning that these are locations that have low barriers to entry including about social services programs, device affordability programs, and service affordability programs, including the ACP.
-These stations also play a critical role in sharing information during natural disasters and other crises, making it particularly critical that the facilities housing these stations have the most robust, resilient, and highest-capacity broadband service possible available to them.
+These are places without admission fees or membership requirements, meaning that these are locations that have low barriers to entry